jgraley/inferno-cpp2v/readme.txt

 bison
 libboost-dev
 libboost-thread-dev
-graphviz   (only if you want to look at pretty pictures) indent     (makes reading inferno C output easier) doxygen    (automated class documentation)
+graphviz    (only if you want to look at pretty pictures) indent      (makes reading inferno C output easier) doxygen     (automated class documentation) imagemagick (only for web page generation)

 You also need to install SystemC (version 2.2.0) and set up a symlink in this directory pointing to the installation.
 See docs/program/systemc_installation_notes.txt for more info.